mrcagney/make_gtfs/README.rst

 2.3.0, 2022-??-??
 -----------------
 - Refactored to use a dataclass and updated the docstrings, adding some type hints.
+- Added the ability to specify default speeds by route type in ``meta.csv``.

 2.2.1, 2022-05-03
 -----------------